Workplace Bomb Threats Are a Real Threat in Today’s Climate

 No Bomb Threat Can Be Discredited without an Investigation

 Although threats can come in almost any form (letters, memos, writing on a wall, e-mail, etc.), most threats come over the telephone.
 A strict and consistent procedure should be followed.
 The person who receives the threat must record as much information as possible.
 Contingency arrangements may allow a call to be traced.

 As you read this article, you should download and print our BOMB THREAT TELEPHONE PROCEDURES CARD and place one such card at every desk where employees receive incoming calls.
-Obtain our suggested procedures card with this bomb threat checklist.

 REFER TO THE PROCEDURES CARD.